-In addition, medical insurance policies and treatment coverage have been and may be affected by the parameters of the ACA.
+In addition, medical insurance policies and treatment coverage have been and may be affected by the parameters of the ACA or successor policies enacted by the new administration.
 While the ACA's stated purpose is to expand access to coverage, it also mandates certain requirements regarding the types and limitations of insurance coverage.
 There can be no guarantee that the changes in coverage under the ACA will not affect the type and level of reimbursement for our products.